mudpi/mudpi-core/README.md

 ### Redis Events
-In addition to storing values in redis, MudPi also will publish events when the sensors are read or during pump cycle changes.
+In addition to storing values in redis, MudPi also will publish events when the sensors return readings or during pump cycle changes.
 Each event will return a JSON payload with an `event: ExampleEvent` and its `data:'Hello World'`.
 Below are the events MudPi sends out along with the channel they emit on.

 #### Pump Events
 **channel:** pump